devcontainers/spec/proposals/devcontainer-features-distribution.md

 Each packaged feature is pushed to the registry following the naming convention `<registry>/<namespace>/<id>[:version]`, where version is the major, minor, and patch version of the feature, according to the semver specification.

+> The `namespace` is a unique indentifier for the collection of features.
+There are no strict rules for the `namespace`; however, one pattern is to set `namespace` equal to source repository's `<owner>/<repo>`.

 A custom media type `application/vnd.devcontainers` and `application/vnd.devcontainers.layer.v1+tar` are used as demonstrated below.

 For example, the `go` feature in the `devcontainers/features` namespace at version `1.2.3` would be pushed to the ghcr.io OCI registry.